tysian/wp-theme-cli/docs/acf-generator.md

 ### Generating modules

-Run `wp-theme generate modules` to generate/update ACF modules files.
+Run `wp-theme-cli generate modules` to generate/update ACF modules files.
 You can easily generate config by answering questions via CLI.
 You might also want to see example config [here](/example-configs/example.acf-generator-config.json).